particle-iot/docs/src/content/tutorials/device-os/development-tips.md

 Tracker One and Tracker SoM also typically include the [Tracker Edge](/tutorials/asset-tracking/tracker-edge-firmware/) base reference application which supports the additional peripherals on this device.
 You can expand this to include your own functionality.

+When you flash User application and Device OS in Particle Workbench, the bootloader and any other dependencies (Softdevice, for example) are not flashed.
+You may need to upgrade these components OTA after flashing.
+A better option is to use [Device Restore over USB](/tools/device-programming/device-restore-usb/) to program the version you want first, to make sure all dependencies will be met.

+---

 {{collapse op="start" label="More bootloader trivia"}}
-DCT operations such as those dealing with the device public and private keys, aren't actually implemented in the bootloader since 0.7.0.
+DCT operations such as those dealing with the device public and private keys, aren't actually implemented in the bootloader since Device OS 0.7.0.
 They're implemented in Device OS, so you need to have a working copy of Device OS in order to use those functions.

 All Gen 2 (STM32) and Gen 3 (nRF52) devices uses execute-in-place (XIP) to run all code directly from flash memory; it is not copied into RAM.
 This is the reason you can't upgrade the bootloader directly in DFU mode.
 Since DFU mode is run from the bootloader, the running code cannot be replaced while it's running.